gjurgensen/gjurgensen.github.io/_posts/2022-2-18-Monad-is-a-monad.md

 > "... she would carve on the tree Rose is a Rose is a Rose is a Rose is a Rose until it went all the way around." - The World is Round, Gertrude Stein

 Many a blog and tutorial alike will tell you that a monad is something other than what it is.
 Perhaps it is a "box", or a "burrito".
 Sometimes it is a "computation" (aren't all Haskell terms computations?).
 Certainly there is some merit to this style of explanation-by-analogy.
 However, such presentations are necessarily limited to approximations of what a monad really is.
-Analogies may impart some initial intuition, but sooner than later end up holding our mental model back from reaching the full generality of what a monad really is.
+Analogies may impart some initial intuition, but sooner or later end up holding our mental model back from reaching the full generality of what a monad really is.
 And it isn't as complicated as you might expect.

 I'd like to explain what a monad really is[^non-categorical], as straightforward as possible, without the analogies.
 A monad is a monad (is a monad is a monad...).